-The IOMSR issues and approves Declaration of Maritime Labour Compliance Parts 1 and 2 for all types of ships as prescribed by MLC A5.1.3/10.
-The IOMSR also certificates non-cargo ships to which MLC applies.
-MLC inspections for all ships are carried out at appropriate intervals not exceeding 3 years in compliance with MLC A5.1.4/4.
+The IOMSR issues and approves Declaration of Maritime Labour Compliance (DMLC) Parts 1 and 2 for all types of ships as prescribed by MLC A5.1.3/10.
+The IOMSR is responsible for ensuring MLC inspections for all ships are carried out at appropriate intervals not exceeding 3 years in compliance with MLC A5.1.4/4.